geoalgo/slurmpilot/README.md

 * high: add unit test actions
 * high: sp --sync job-name  / sync artefact of a job
 * high: support subfolders for experiment files
+* medium: add support to add cluster from CLI
+* medium: make script execution independent of cwd and dump variable to enforce reproducibility
 * medium: support local execution, see `notes/running_locally.md`
+* medium: allow to copy only python files (or as skypilot keep only files .gitignore)
 * medium: generates animation of demo in readme.md
-* medium: allow to copy only python files (or as skypilot keep only files .gitignore)
-* medium: make script execution independent of cwd and dump variable to enforce reproducibility
-* medium: allow to pass variable to remote scripts, right now only env variable can be used
 * medium: allow to stop all jobs in CLI
 * medium: allow to submit list of jobs until all executed
 * medium: support numerating suffix "-1", "-2" instead of random names